 The heading is a lie.
 President Trump is angry that General Motors decided to close five North American factories since they receive Obama-generated government subsidies.
 Let’s switch for a second to Americans For Prosperity for this 2016 quote:

 How many subsidies should electric vehicles receive?
 Judging by the actions of the Obama administration, the answer is always more.
 From the factories that build them to the stations that charge them, the government subsidizes electric vehicles at multiple points in their production, sale, and use.
 This begs the question: At what point should taxpayers stop subsidizing electric vehicles and let them compete on their own merits—yet there currently seems to be no end in sight.

 The POTUS is well within his rights to suggest withdrawing such taxpayer funds any time he likes.
 Yet Bess Levin describes this as ‘punishing Americans.’
 Protecting Americans’ taxes is hardly punishing them.

 [G.M.’s] move was a logical decision that you might expect someone like Donald Trump, a self-described businessman…

 Writing ‘self-described’ is a college kid sneer.
 The world describes Trump as a businessman.

 …who claims to know “more about” money, taxes, trading, banking, and the economy than anyone, to understand.

 Bess links us to the Washington Post to ‘prove’ this claim, but the page is a Gish Gallop.
-When presented with Gish Gallops our rule is to only address the first three.
-If they are wrong you have no reason to believe the rest.
+When presented with Gish Gallops, our rule is only to address the first three.
+If they are wrong, you have no reason to believe the rest.
 The Post’s headline reads, “19 things Donald Trump knows better than anyone else, according to Donald Trump,” so here are the first three [emphasis mine]: